jpflores-13/seas_website/content/english/panels/coming-soon-panels.md

   label: Skills
 - info: Jannie Kelonsky
   label: Client
-title: COMING SOON

 ---

-## Panels coming soon!
+### Join us on Friday, February 12th at 5pm PST!

-Follow us on instagram @oxy_seas to keep up with all things SEAS!
+Check back after the event for highlights, and follow us on instagram @oxy_seas to keep up with all things SEAS!